 You may have guessed by now that, because of its complexity, fundamental analysts tend to trade longer term than technical analysts, who are just looking at what happened in the recent past on the charts.

 But it’s wise to always keep a bit of the fundamental approach on your radar screen as you are trading.
 Suppose you’re trading the five-minute chart?
-You won’t expect any economic events to interfere with the orderly patterns you’ve observed and wanted to make use of.
+You don’t expect any economic events to interfere with the orderly patterns you’ve observed and wanted to make use of.

 All of sudden, the ministry of finance of the country whose currency you’ve just gone long in releases a devastating economic report about the currency you are trading.
-According to the ministry, recession is just around the corner!
+According to the ministry, a recession is just around the corner!